 - Personality disorders

-- Initial telephone consultation; 30 minutes (no obligation) = no charge
+- Informal telephone appointment (20 minutes) = no charge

 - Subsequent sessions £40 (1 hour)

-If I am unable to answer your call; please leave a message and will return your call as soon a I can.
+If I am unable to answer your call, please leave a message and I will return your call as soon a I can.
 Alternatively, feel free to send me an email and I will respond as soon as I am able.

 Maps & Directions